etingof/pysnmp/README.txt

 visualisation purposes (SNMP manager side) and/or become management targets (SNMP agent side).

+While MIB parser/codegenerator has not been implemented in PySNMP, the smidump tool of libsmi library [6] could be used for automatic convertion of MIB text files into Python code.
+The code been generated relies upon PySNMP SMI library.

-Since PySNMP native MIB compiler/codegenerator is not yet implemented, the Python dump feature of libsmi library [6] is used.
-In order to convert MIB text files into pysnmp.smi-compliant Python source, something like the following UNIX shell script could be used:
+In order to convert MIB text files into pysnmp.smi-compliant Python source, please, use the pysnmp/tools/buildmibs.sh utility.
+Review its source code before use.

-for srcfile in /usr/share/snmp/mibs/*txt do
-    dstmib=`echo $srcfile | sed -e 's/\.txt//g'`.py
-    smidump -f python $srcfile | libsmi2pysnmp > $dstmib
-done

-The libsmi2pysnmp script is could be found in pysnmp/tools/ directory.

-Alternatively, a large set of pre-compiled MIB files is shipped along the pysnmp-mibs package.
-[2]
+A large set of pre-compiled MIB files is shipped along the pysnmp-mibs package.[2]

 AVAILABILITY
 ------------